josancamon19/whatsapp_ui_clone/README.md

 # Whatsapp ui clone

-This code, contains the ui clone of whatsapp.
+This code, contains a ui clone of whatsapp.

 ## Getting Started